gregoryloden/factoriochem/README.md

 # FactorioChem
-FactorioChem Proof-of-Concept - SpaceChem in Factorio.
+FactorioChem Proof-of-Concept puzzle mod - SpaceChem in Factorio.
 Factorio by Wube.
 SpaceChem by Zachtronics Industries.

 Design and shape molecules in 2D space within the confines of a single item slot.